propensive/fury-old/doc/concepts.md

 acyclic graph which can span projects and layers.
 Modules compile _sources_ which are taken from a _repo_ (repository) using a compiler (which is just another module).

-## Motivation
+## Motivation and approach

-The problem which Fury attempts to solve is to make the challenge of maintaining a continually-evolving ecosystem manageable.
-This is inherently difficult: an ecosystem will have many different stakeholders, with different availability and areas of interest.
+Fury attempts to make the challenge of coordinating the maintenance of different parts of a constantly-evolving ecosystem more manageable.
+This is inherently difficult: an ecosystem will have many different stakeholders, with different availability and areas of interest, and while each maintainer will be aware of other projects they depend on, they will often be blind to the projects which exist downstream of theirs, and the impact of changes they may choose to make.

+This is at least partially a social problem: communication and coordination between maintainers is a necessary part of the maintenance process.
+But there is a tension amongst project maintainers between keeping a consistent API unchanging to minimize the burden of maintenance on downstream projects, and introducing new features and enhancements which may break compatibility.
+This is a tension between _stability_ and _progress_.

+Fury does not pretend to have a clever trick to magically resolve this tension, but it seeks to mitigate the _incidental_ problems so that users can focus on solving the _inherent_ problems.
+In particular, Fury:

-- Reduce the friction for publishing, forking
+- reduces the friction of publishing and forking libraries
-- Remove the requirement for project maintainers to publish builds
+- crowdsources the development and maintenance of builds
+- distinguishes between breaking and nonbreaking changes
+- distributes the burden of maintaining coherency across the ecosystem

+### Easier publishing and forking

+###

+### Semantic versioning of builds

+###

-## How a Fury project definition looks
+## Anatomy of a Fury build

 The topmost entity in the Fury build model is a layer.
 A layer contains all of the information necessary to build something, and is somewhat similar to the concept of workspace in